-The walk from Bondi to Coogee is probably the best way to discover the beautiful coastline along Sydney’s suburbs.
-The walk passes through five beautiful beaches (Bondi, Tamarama, Bronte, Clovelly, Coogee) alongside scenic cliffs, parks, and rock pools.
+The walk from Bondi to Coogee is probably the best way to discover the beautiful coastline of Sydney’s suburbs.
+The walk passes through five beautiful beaches (Bondi, Tamarama, Bronte, Clovelly, and Coogee) alongside scenic cliffs, parks, and rock pools.

-The complete walk, from Bondi to Coogee, is around 6 kms and should take under 3 hours to complete at comfortable pace.
+The complete walk, from Bondi to Coogee, is around 6 km and should take under 3 hours to complete at a comfortable pace.
 The terrain is paved and mostly flat but with some inclines and steps.
-The walk is easy enough for people for all ages, including kids.
+The walk is easy enough for people of all ages, including kids.

 We do recommend that you wear comfortable sneakers for the walk, and also don’t forget to carry:

-- Water bottle (you can also by water at the beaches, but it’s better for the environment if you carry and fill your own)
+- Water bottle (you can also buy water at the beaches, but it’s better for the environment if you carry and fill your own)

-- Flip-flops, a towel, and swimsuit (in case you decide to jump into the water)
+- Flip-flops, a towel, and a swimsuit (in case you decide to jump into the water)

 - A light jacket (it can get windy along the coast)

 For the sake of simplicity, the entire walk can be divided into four parts, each ending at a beach: